A Unification of Weighted and Unweighted Particle Filters: Main results

 in addition, the function $\gamma(x,t)$ satisfies $\int_{\mathbb{R}} \gamma(x,t) \bar{p}(x,t) dx = 0 $ for all $0 \leq t<T$. \end{corollary}

-\subsection{A Class of Particle Filters}
+\subsection{A class of particle filters}

 Our goal now is to introduce a class of PFs within the result of \autoref{thm:unifying} that encompasses the BPF as well as the FPF.
 This demonstrates how these seemingly different methods can be derived from the same framework.
-Observe that in equation \cref{eq:PDE_dY}, $\varepsilon=h-\hat{h}_t$ implies $k=0$ while $\varepsilon=0$ yields equation \cref{eq:FPF_K}.
+Observe that in \cref{eq:PDE_dY}, $\varepsilon=h-\hat{h}_t$ implies $k=0$ while $\varepsilon=0$ yields \cref{eq:FPF_K}.
 Thus, a choice for $\varepsilon$ that linearly interpolates between $h-\hat{h}_t$ and $0$ makes it possible to have a smooth transition between the BPF and FPF, though it does not simplify the gain equation.
-The next proposition states the result. \begin{proposition} Under the same assumptions as in \autoref{thm:unifying}, and assuming that \cref{eq:PDE_dY} holds, a particular solution to equation \cref{eq:PDE_dt} is given by the following class:
+The next proposition states the result.